This popular Japanese dish from Osaka is a savory pancake made with cabbage, vegetable, meat or seafood, and a delicious sauce.

 - Put the cabbage in a medium glass bowl.
 Cover with 1/8 tsp salt and mix well to coat all of the cabbage.
 Allow it to sit for about 15 minutes.
 Rinse the cabbage and dry it well with paper towels.

-- Mix the flour, water, eggs, remaining salt, sugar in a bowl.
+- Mix the flour, water, eggs, remaining salt, and sugar in a bowl.
 Once mixed, add the cabbage, green onion, lardons and shrimp.
 Stir well.

 - Heat a flat griddle or crepe pan to medium.
 Add the olive oil to the pan.
 Pour the Okonomiyaki batter into a round pancake shape in the center of the pan.